mennosmit-dev/mennosmit-dev/README.md

 ## 📊 A few interesting AI/ML projects:
 Over the years I have worked on many projects.
 I have included a few relevant ones here, but feel free to browse the repositories if you are interested in the details.
-For each file I wrote a dedicated README but if you have any questions don't hesitate to reach out.
+For each file I wrote a dedicated README, but if you have any questions don't hesitate to reach out.

 ### 🤖 Reinforcement Learning
 Implemented several reinforcement learning architectures, achieving a total score improvement of **~400%** in DQN Cartpole v1 compared to the benchmark model established in Q-learning Agent for CartPole.